good-loop/doc/pages/policy/privacy-policy.md

 ## 4. Transferring Your Personal Information Internationally

 *   In certain cases the sharing of your personal information to a third party as described above may involve your personal information being transferred outside of the United Kingdom.
-For example, our servers are located in Germany, a country in the European Economic Area, that is subject to the General Data protection Regulation (GDPR) and is therefore considered to have data protection rules that are equivalent to those in the United Kingdom.
+For example, our servers are located in Germany, a country in the EEA and therefore subject to the GDPR, therefore offering the same safeguards in respect of your personal data.

 *   Where personal data is transferred to a country which is not considered to have the same standards of protection for personal data as those in the United Kingdom, we will take all steps required by law to ensure sufficient protections are in place to safeguard your personal information, including where appropriate putting in place contractual terms approved by the relevant regulatory authorities.